 Thanks for your question, Louise!
-The Cabinet, which is made up of 21 top-level ministers, including the Prime Minister, usually meets weekly and the meetings generally last for a few hours.
-The Cabinet is the main decision-making group within the government.
-Cabinet's role is to direct government policy and make decisions about national issues, including which government bills (proposed laws) should be introduced in Parliament.
+Cabinet—top-level ministers and the Prime Minister—usually meets weekly and the meetings generally last for a few hours.
+Cabinet is the main decision-making group within the the Australian Government.
+Cabinet's role is to direct government policy and make decisions about national issues, including which government bills—proposed laws—should be introduced in Parliament.

 Ministers receive a higher salary than other members of parliament because of their additional responsibilities.
-Federal ministers are allocated an area of responsibility for how Australia is run.
+Ministers are allocated an area of responsibility for how Australia is run.
 This area of responsibility is known as a portfolio.
-Some examples of federal ministerial portfolios include health, environment, education, defence and immigration.
+Some examples of ministerial portfolios include health, environment, education, defence and immigration.

-If a minister needs to introduce a new law or change an existing one, they must first get the approval of the Cabinet.
-The minister then works with their government department to prepare the bill before it is considered by the Parliament.
-If the bill is passed, the minster and their department are then responsible for implementing or putting this law into action.
+If a minister needs to introduce a new law or change an existing one, they must first get the approval of Cabinet.
+The minister then works with their government department to prepare the bill before it is considered by Parliament.
+If the bill is passed, the minster and their department are then responsible for putting this law into action.